SAP-samples/btp-extension-s4-material-availability/exercises/GenAI/exercise1/README.md

 ## Launch your SAP Build Apps app
 Let's see how far we can get with these examples and the power of the GPT model.
 Now it's on you to try it out.
 Close the popup, don't save any changes if you didn't intend to change anything, and click on **LAUNCH** in the top bar to test your application.
 Select **Open preview portal**, then **Open web preview**, and click on **OPEN** for your SAP Build Apps app.
 This is how easy you can put together applications with SAP Build Apps!

 Run some sample queries to try out the logic.
 Remember, whatever you put into the text field is being sent to the GPT model with the instructions above and should return an OData query.
 We have implemented error branches that return a message in case the prompt does not fit the intended function.
 You can investigate this and the entire flow in the design time later.
-Now, click on **Assistant's Instructions** to see what this tool can and can't do.
+Click on **Assistant's Instructions** to see what this tool can and can't do.

 <img width="1129" alt="image" src="https://github.com/SAP-samples/btp-extension-s4-material-availability/assets/91624001/db991d63-387c-41a1-8b23-bb9e28ee74ce">

 Now, let's give it a try with some sample prompts in natural language.
 Click on **Assistant's Instructions** again to hide the details again and focus on the prompt text field and the **Submit** button.
-When you enter a prompt, you can start calling the LLM by clicking **Submit**, hitting just enter/return does not work to start the call to GPT.
+When you enter a prompt, you can start calling the LLM by clicking **Submit**, hitting just enter/return does not work to start the call to GPT in this first exercise.
 We have listed some simple prompts below to get started and to understand how it works.
 Don't use the checkbox for adding the data to the next prompt quite yet, as that will send you to Exercise 2.
 Let's first understand what is happening here.
 Every natural language prompt you submit will be translated into an OData query if it can and fits the narrative, otherwise you'll see an error message.
 When clicking on the returned OData URL link as a second step, it will run the query against the backend SAP S/4HANA system and provide the JSON response from an API similar to the one we created in CAP earlier.
 The JSON can be empty if you've generated a query that returns no data or it doesn't contain materials, sales orders, or availability information, according to the query.

 Try it out and start with simple queries like the ones below, read the created OData query to get a better understanding of what was created and click on it to show the JSON response:
 - List 50 materials from my system